DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * This step really solidified the concept of resource-oriented design in REST, making it clear how URLs map to logical entities that can be manipulated using HTTP verbs, rather than just executing remote procedures.

 ---

+#### RESTFUL - HTTP verbs and resource actions

+### Course Step Number: 225
+### Date Researched: 2025-07-20

+##### Key Concepts / Summary
+* **RESTful Verb Mapping:** HTTP verbs are used in a standardized way to define actions on resources:
+    * `GET`: Retrieve information.
+    * `POST`: Create a resource.
+    * `PUT`: Modify/replace a resource.
+    * `DELETE`: Delete a resource.
+* **GET for Retrieval:**
+    * To get all resources: `GET` to `http://www.exampleschool.com/api/StudentService/Students`.
+    * To get a specific resource: `GET` to `http://www.exampleschool.com/api/StudentService/Student/:studentId` (where `:studentId` is the unique identifier).

+##### Independent Research / Notable Discoveries
+* This clear verb-to-action mapping is fundamental to the predictability and discoverability of RESTful APIs.
+It allows developers to intuitively understand what an endpoint does simply by its URL and the HTTP method applied.
+* The lesson concluded with a broken image link that lacked alt text, serving as a reminder of the importance of robust content delivery and web accessibility practices.

+##### Personal Reflections
+* The direct correspondence between HTTP verbs and CRUD operations makes RESTful API design very logical and provides a solid framework for building client-server interactions.

+---